1964 World Series

 [edit] Footnotes

 An interesting footnote to this series is the fact that brothers Ken and Clete Boyer both played third base for the opposing clubs.
-Though neither had an outstanding overall performance, Ken hit a pair of homers, and Clete added one as well.
+Though neither had an outstanding overall performance, Ken hit a pair of homers, and Clete added one as well; both connected in the decisive seventh game.

 [edit] Further Reading